Two killed in road mishaps - Countryside - observerbd.com

 |

-Two persons were killed and another was injured in separate road accidents in two districts- Naogaon and Sylhet, in two days.
+Two persons including a woman were killed in separate road accidents in two districts- Panchagarh and Bagerhat, in two days.

-PORSHA, NAOGAON: A person was killed and another injured in a road accident in Porsha Upazila of the district on Monday.
+PANCHAGARH: A motorcyclist was killed after his vehicle hit a stationery truck in Sadar Upazila of the district on Friday night.

-The deceased was identified as Juwel, 25, the son of Azizul of Malpara Village in the upazila.

-Injured Mojibor Rahman, 40, the son of late Sobhan, is the resident of the same area.
+Deceased Daimul Islam, 53, was the stenographer in the office of superintend of police (SP).

+Eyewitness Arif Hossain said Daimul died on the spot after his motorbike hit a stationery truck on the road in Chaitonnopara area at night.

+However, locals took him to Panchagarh Adhunik Sadar Hospital where the on-duty doctor declared Daimul dead.

+Being informed, Deputy Commissioner Sabina Yasmin and SP Mohammad Yousuf Ali visited him at the hospital.

-Officer-in-Charge (OC) of Porsha Police Station (PS) Shahinur Rahman confirmed the incident, adding that the body was handed over to the deceased's family.
+Officer-in-Charge (OC) of Panchagarh Sadar Police Station (PS) Abu Akkas Ahmed confirmed the incident.

-SYLHET: A motorcyclist was killed as an ambulance hit his vehicle in Golapganj Municipality of the district on Sunday afternoon.
+BAGERHAT: A woman died as her scarf got tangled with a wheel of an easy-bike in the district town on Thursday night.

-Deceased Mintu Ahmad, 35, was the son of Yusuf Ali, a resident of North Ghoshgaon Village.
+Deceased Nahida Akhter Shampa, 40, was the daughter of Alauddin Shikder of Sonatala area in the town.